julian-rose/FreeRTOS-for-Agon/README.md

 <h2>Description</h2>
 FreeRTOS port for the Zilog eZ80-based Agon Light (and compatibles) running MOS.
 The concept is very much FreeRTOS over MOS, reflected in the project name.
-MOS provides system services; and FreeRTOS enables concurrency, real-time, and other extended services.
+MOS provides system services and APIs; and FreeRTOS enables concurrency, real-time, and other extended APIs.
 <p>

 This Agon Light port integrates FreeRTOS version 20221201-LTS (10.5.1) with